vjp2109/EcommerceApp/README.md

 2. Add more paintings from other artists.
 3. Provide filter function to filter which paintings I want to see by artists.
 4. Link to partner schools and dynamically render how much money has been raised.
-5. Deploy to Netlify or Heroku
+5. Deploy to Netlify or Heroku.

 ## Contact: